Therapy for Explosive Behavior in Kids and Teens

 • I use evidence-based strategies that are practical and doable.
 You’ll walk away with a plan and real tools, not just advice to “stay calm” or “be consistent.”

-Free Parent Resources for Challenging Behavior
+Free Parent Resources for Explosive Behavior